Central Board of Directors

 Cass Lake, MN 56633

-Shirley is a UMN Extension Educator specializing in water resource management and policy, based out of the Leech Lake Tribal College in Cass Lake, MN.
+Shirley is a UMN Extension Educator specializing in water resource management and policy, based out of the Leech Lake Division of Resource Management.
 She is a long-time community leader, having directed the Leech Lake Environmental Department and volunteering for several organizations in the region and state, including the White Earth Land Recovery Project, Leech Lake Area Boys & Girls Club, the Minnesota Pollution Control Agency Environmental Justice Advisory Board, and the Headwaters Humane Society.
 Shirley is passionate about building strong communities, reducing dependence on conventional energy, and sustaining what is left of our natural resources, and hopes to work towards revitalizing traditional Ojibwe food knowledge and food systems through partnership with local producers and artists.